-Takes the neutral projection and adds or subtracts 1% according to macro-economic factor.
+Takes the neutral projection and adds or subtracts 1% according to macroeconomic factor.
 For example, a 1% increase in property prices and GDP is considered optimistic, while a 1% decrease in unemployment is considered optimistic.
+Additionally, the credit score of borrowers is decreased by 1.